teor2345/privcount/doc/TorEvents.markdown

           (v2 only).
 * duplicate: the encoded descriptor body is identical to the encoded body for the currently cached descriptor (v2 only).

+v2 descriptors are cache keyed by DescriptorId, v3 descriptors are cache keyed by BlindedEd25519PublicKey.

+PrivCount's additional RAM allocations may affect cache behaviour.

+### HasExistingCacheEntryFlag
+A numeric boolean flag.
+True (1) if:
+* the DescriptorId (v2) or BlindedEd25519PublicKey (v3) was already in the
+  cache.
+False (0) if:
+* the Id or Key was not in the cache.
+Unknown (missing) if:
+* the descriptor was unparseable.

+v2 descriptors are cache keyed by DescriptorId, v3 descriptors are cache keyed by BlindedEd25519PublicKey.

+PrivCount's additional RAM allocations may affect cache behaviour.

+### WasAddedToCacheFlag
+A numeric boolean flag.
+True (1) if:
+* the descriptor was added to the cache.
+False (0) if:
+* the descriptor was not added to the cache, or
+* the descriptor was unparseable.

 PrivCount's additional RAM allocations may affect cache behaviour.